jmhill/tadori/README.md

-# Kiroku: a project tracker
+# Tadori: a project tracker

 More info coming soon